OpenPhysProject/OpenPhys/docs/HowToAddLessonStyle.md

 3. Add to app.scss

 #### Add new file
-1.Note that [Bootstrap](http://getbootstrap.com/css/) is included in this project.
+1. Note that [Bootstrap](http://getbootstrap.com/css/) is included in this project.
 Bootstrap css provides a powerful tool when styling your template files and may already do what you are looking for.
 In particular, we use [Bootstrap grids](https://getbootstrap.com/examples/grid/)